FredrikAppelros/coffee-adventure/chapters/05-data-structures.coffee.md

     prop = 'breed'
     console.log dog[prop]

+When I wrote that properties can be seen as variables, I didn't mean that they actually are variables.
+One difference between properties and variables are their names.
+Property names are more flexible than variable names, in fact, they can be any string!

+    animals =
+      '🐱': "I'm a cat"
+      '🐮': "I'm a cow"
+    console.log animals['🐱']

 Okay, so now we know two ways of accessing properties on objects.
 But how do we set properties after the object has been created?
 Actually, both of these ways of accessing the properties can also be used to change the value of it.
 They can even be used to add new properties.

     car.model = 'S80'